Black Stone Cherry: 2010–2012: Between the Devil and the Deep Blue Sea

 Their third album Between the Devil and the Deep Blue Sea was released on May 31, 2011.
 The album was produced by Howard Benson.
 The first single was titled "White Trash Millionaire" and was released at the end of March.
-The band was nominated for classic rock award in 2011.
+The band was nominated for Best New Artist at the Classic Rock Awards in 2011.

 The band supported Alter Bridge alongside Theory of a Deadman on a tour of Europe from October to November 2011.
 Cavo co-headlined a tour with Black Stone Cherry in February 2012 with Rains as support.
 The band also headlined their own UK tour (which sold out) supported by Rival Sons.
 They opened for Chickenfoot on their American tour in the spring of 2012.

 2013–2015: Magic Mountain

 Black Stone Cherry opened for Lynyrd Skynyrd and Bad Company on their co-headlining tour.
 The band recorded a new album in fall 2013, through early 2014.
 Magic Mountain was released on May 6, 2014, reaching number five in the UK albums chart.
 The first single was "Me and Mary Jane".
-The single along with a selection of Black Stone Cherry's hits, exclusive acoustic tracks, and exclusive live tracks from Download Festival 2013 featured on a special CD: "Black Stone Cherry - Hits, Rarities & Live" which came as bonus content with the June 2014 edition of Classic Rock Magazine.
+The single along with a selection of Black Stone Cherry's hits, exclusive acoustic tracks, and exclusive live tracks from Download Festival 2013 featured on a special CD: "Black Stone Cherry – Hits, Rarities & Live" which came as bonus content with the June 2014 edition of Classic Rock Magazine.
 Black Stone Cherry headlined a UK tour with Airbourne and Theory of a Deadman in October 2014, before embarking on a European tour.

 The band took a break from touring due to private circumstances, except a one-off home show in December 2014 in Kentucky.
 The break ended when a US tour began in February 2015.
 In June, the band were the headliners of Download Festival's second stage, followed some supporting dates at smaller venues in the UK and Ireland.

 In June, the band announced a UK arena tour as part of the Carnival of Madness package alongside Shinedown, Halestorm and Highly Suspect.

 The band released their first live DVD, entitled Thank You: Livin' Live on October 30, 2015, featuring footage filmed during the Magic Mountain tour cycle.